soobin27/embsys310/assignment04/Solutions.md

 - When I passed 7 arguments to func1, the compiler stored assigned each "extra" arguments to memory by storing first R0 to memory location in SP offset by 2 bytes.
 - Then then the next memory was offset by 1, then finally the memory location in SP was used to store the last "extra" argument.

-## 3. Following the queue data structure approach, design, implement and test a stack data structure:
-a.
-The following is the list of requirements:
-i.
-The stack should have a predefined size ii.
-The stack supports “int” data types. iii.
-Provide a function to initialize the stack internals. iv.
-Provide a function to push an element onto the stack
-v.
-Provide a function to pop an element off the stack. vi.
-Provide a function that returns 1 if stack is empty. vii.
-Provide a function that returns 1 if stack is full.
-b.
-Provide a list of the test cases and their implementation inside of main.c
-c.
-Separate the stack code from the rest of the test code (create stack.h & stack.c)